-In the latest edition of the dean's letter, Dean Klag outlines the Bloomberg School's efforts during the Ebola epidemic and other global contributions.
+In the latest edition of the dean's letter, Dean Klag celebrates the Bloomberg School's accomplishments over the past 100 years.

 One hundred years ago, there was a revolution in health and the Bloomberg School was at the very center of it.
 The leading causes of death were infectious diseases, and researchers applied recent advances in the new science of public health to develop effective interventions against the era’s great killers.

 On June 13, 1916, the Rockefeller Foundation announced that Johns Hopkins would receive a grant to establish the world’s first independent, degree-granting school of public health.
 As we commence our Centennial year and reflect on the School’s remarkable history, we owe much to visionaries like William Henry Welch.
 The new Johns Hopkins School of Hygiene and Public Health fulfilled Welch’s long-cherished dream of establishing a research institute devoted to promoting health.
 (Hygiene comes from Hygeia, the Goddess of Health.)
 After an 1884 visit to the famous Institute of Hygiene in Munich, Germany, “Popsy” (as he was affectionately nicknamed) wrote to Johns Hopkins University President Daniel Gilman and said that he hoped to one day see a similar institute in Baltimore.
 As a 1946 history of the Johns Hopkins University notes, our School is a “lengthened shadow” of Welch.
 Check out our Centennial History page for a video of an interview with Popsy from 1932.